 As schools around the nation integrate back into on-site education, it’s important to renovate more than just the academic curriculum.
-School janitorial staff will face heightened sanitary regulations and expectations, facing pressure from local governments, school faculty, and the parents of all current and future students.
+School cleaning staff will face heightened sanitary regulations and expectations, facing pressure from local governments, school faculty, and the parents of all current and future students.

-Amend Your School’s Sanitization Policies & Calendar
+School Cleaning: Amend Your School’s Sanitization Policies & Calendar

 Just the way students receive and are expected to abide by a handbook with all school policies and procedures, janitorial staff do too.
 If your school doesn’t have one for whatever reasons, be it outsourcing janitorial services to a third party or otherwise, writing and implementing your school’s sanitization policies, and detailing cleaning calendars for school breaks is critical.

-Deep Clean & Disinfect Common Areas
+School Cleaning: Deep Clean & Disinfect Common Areas

 Common areas, and especially student lockers and storage areas, should be emptied and wiped clean from top to bottom using the appropriate disinfecting wipes or spray.
 Because some cleaning solutions may be harmful if inhaled, lockers and other closeable areas should be properly aired out and dry before closing.

-Deep Clean & Disinfect All Other Areas
+School Cleaning: Deep Clean & Disinfect All Other Areas

 Leave no stone unturned.
 In other words, make sure to empty out all cabinets, drawers, storage compartments, shelves, refrigerators, and other overlooked components of the school.
 This will give your staff the opportunity to declutter garbage and unnecessary materials, and put everything back in an organized manner after the cleaning is finished.